C^{1,1} regularity for degenerate elliptic obstacle problems: Introduction

 while their financial meaning is described in \cite{Heston1993}.
 For a detailed introduction to the Heston operator and the obstacle problem \eqref{eqn-obst1}, we refer the reader to our article \cite{Daskalopoulos_Feehan_statvarineqheston}.

 In this article, we will establish $C^{1,1}_s$ regularity on $\sO\cup\Gamma_0$ and a priori $C^{1,1}_s$ estimates for the solution $u$ to \eqref{eqn-obst1} on subdomains $U\Subset \sO\cup\Gamma_0$.
 We use $C^{1,1}_s$ to indicate a weighted H\"older norm and corresponding H\"older space which are distinct from the usual $C^{1,1}$ H\"older norm and H\"older space and which take into account the degeneracy of the operator, $A$, along $y=0$ --- see section \ref{sec:Spaces} for their definition.
 In the case of a uniformly elliptic operator on a bounded domain, interior $C^{1,1}$ regularity was established by Brezis and Kinderlehrer \cite{Brezis_Kinderlehrer_1973} (see also \cite[Theorem 1.4.1]{Friedman_1982} for a statement of their result and an exposition of their proof), while global $C^{1,1}$ regularity, given a Dirichlet boundary condition, was established by Jensen \cite{Jensen_1980} (see also \cite[Theorem 4.38]{Troianiello} for a statement of his result and an exposition of his proof), recalling that \cite[p.
 23]{Friedman_1982}, for a bounded domain $U\subset\R^n$, one has $W^{2,\infty}(U) = C^{1,1}(\bar U)$.
-To the best of the authors' knowledge, however, our article is the first to establish $C^{1,1}$ regularity of a solution to an obstacle problem defined by a \emph{degenerate} elliptic operator, despite the importance of this question in applications to American-style option pricing problems for asset prices modeled by stochastic volatility processes \cite{Heston1993}.
+To the best of the authors' knowledge, however, our article is the first to establish $C^{1,1}$ regularity of a solution to an obstacle problem defined by a \emph{degenerate} elliptic operator with a boundary degeneracy of the kind in \eqref{eqn-Heston}, despite the importance of this question in applications to American-style option pricing problems for asset prices modeled by stochastic volatility processes \cite{Heston1993}.
+While Danielli, Garofalo, and Salsa \cite{Danielli_Garofalo_Salsa_2003} also obtain optimal regularity for a solution to a degenerate obstacle problem, their operator is hypoelliptic and so there is no overlap between the techniques in \cite{Danielli_Garofalo_Salsa_2003} and those of the present article.

 For interior $C^{1,1}$ regularity, the case of a uniformly elliptic operator on a bounded domain reduces, by standard methods (see, for example, \cite{Blanchet_2006b, Troianiello}), to the case of the Laplace operator and ingenious techniques introduced by Caffarelli \cite{Caffarelli_jfa_1998} greatly simplify the proof of interior $C^{1,1}$ regularity for solutions to an obstacle problem in this case.
 We shall adapt Caffarelli's approach in our article but, because of the degeneracy of our operator, $A$, along $y=0$, careful consideration must be given to the different scaling of the equation near $y=0$.
 This scaling is reflected in the use of the {\em cycloidal} distance function, $s(\cdot,\cdot)$, defined in section \ref{sec:Spaces} and of weighted Sobolev, H\"older and $C^{1,1}$ spaces.
 Weighted Sobolev and H\"older spaces have been introduced previously (see, for example, \cite{Daskalopoulos_Feehan_statvarineqheston, DaskalHamilton1998, Feehan_Pop_regularityweaksoln, Koch}) in order to obtain sharp estimates for solutions to equations involving degenerate elliptic operators of the form \eqref{eqn-Heston} and their parabolic analogues.